ChrisConcho/EE450FinalProject/README.md

 # EE450FinalProject

+#Christian Concho
+USCID: 1188708484
+#Abstract

+This project is a client communicating with a main server over TCP.
+The client sends a query that the main server will determine one of two backend servers to communicate with to determine the result over  UDP

+#File Details
+client.h
+	Holds information used in the TCP connections and a function to connect.

+client.cpp
+	Responsible for grabbing user input in order to create a query.
+	Sends and Recieves messages over TCP  with mainserver

+servermain.h
+	SendAndRcv: sends and receives messages from backend server over UDP
+	UDPConnections: establishes the connection with the requested backend server (outgoing messages)
+	SocketConnection: Creates sockets dedicated to listen on UDP port and TCP port (incoming messages)
+	allCountries: responsible for mapping countries to the respected backend server

+servermain.cpp
+	Listens on TCP port for incoming client connections.
+	Creates thread for child to help clients and resume back to listening on port.
+	Child communicates queries from client to the respective backend server and forwards the results back to the client.

+serverA.h and serverB.h
+	c_ID_map: holds each map of userID's to re-indexed userID's for each country in a vector
+	c_idx: maps country to the index on c_ID_map
+	c_Matrix: 3D int array.
+		D1: country
+		D2: user's freinds
+		D3: relation of neighbor to the user ex. user Chris and user Max live in country Canada c_Matrix[canada][Chris][Max] = 1 -> Chris and Max are friends in Canada. user i and user j live in country k c_Matrix[k][i][j] = 0 -> i and j are not friends in k.
+	LoadData: parse data.txt to re-index user ID's and create Friend Relation Matrix (c_Matrix)
+	SendUDP: Send a msg (the results) over UDP  to the main server (outgoing messages)
+	FindFriends: Determines the best possible neighbor based on common friends.
+	Constructor: Creates sockets for UDP connections to send messages to the main server
+	Destructor: Free all allocated data needed to create c_Matrix and c_ID_map and close sockets. serverA.cpp and serverB.cpp
+	Establishes socket connection to listen on a dedicated port for all incoming queries from the main server listens on UDP port and creates a child to handle all main server queries Determines the best possible friend for the userID corresponding to the country they live in Returns the results over UDP to the main server

+#How to send a query via client

+You will be asked to put in your user ID and country.
+The user ID must come first followed by a single space then the country name.
+No spaces afterwards are allowed.
+Only the one space in between.
+No commas or characters in betweeen.

+#References:
+	TCP and UDP connection code was inspired form http://www.beej.us/guide/bgnet/html/.

+#MORE DETAILED DESCRIPTION BELOW

 # ---------- Backend Server A/B ------------- server#.cpp server#.h -> # = A or B

 # have at most 10 countries that are only in letters